naralakamsani/Image-Classifier/README.md

 ### Project Overview

 ### Data
 - The data used specifically for this assignment are a flower database(.json file).
 It is not provided in the repository as it's larger than what github allows.
 - The data can be found in https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html
+- The Dataset Images in the download category should be downloaded as flowers

-The data need to comprised of 3 folders:
+- The data need to comprised of 3 folders: test, train, validate
-- test
-- train
-- validate

-- Inside the train, test and validate folders there should be folders bearing a specific number which corresponds to a specific category, clarified in the json file.
+- Inside the train, test and validate folders there should be folders bearing a specific number which corresponds to a specific category, clarified in the json file

-- - For example, if we have the image x.jpg and it is a lotus it could be in a path like this /test/5/x.jpg and json file would be like this {...5:"lotus",...}.
+- For example, if we have the image x.jpg and it is a lotus it could be in a path like this /test/5/x.jpg and json file would be like this {...5:"lotus",...}

 ### Install(run on command line)
 - pip install pandas